 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-It can come as a surprise to many home buyers – especially first time home buyers – that the real cost of purchasing a home can be much more than the sales price.
+It can come as a surprise to many home buyers – especially first-time home buyers – that the real cost of buying a home can be much more than the purchase price.
 Along with a down payment, a buyer may also be required to pay closing costs, appraisal and inspection fees, title insurance, property taxes and the cost of repairs.
-These expenses vary depending on each individual situation, but they typically range between 2% and 5% of the home’s value.
+These expenses vary depending on each individual situation, but they typically range between 2% – 5% of the home’s value.

 What Are Seller Concessions?